petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/content-dashboard/content-dashboard-interface.md

 {bdg-secondary}`Liferay DXP 2024.Q4+/Portal 7.4 GA137+`

 The Performance tab contains various metrics for the selected asset.
-To view metrics for the desired asset, you must sync the sites to which the asset belongs to Analytics Cloud.
+To view metrics for the desired asset, you must sync the asset's sites to Analytics Cloud.

 ![You must connect to Analytics Cloud to view metrics.](./content-dashboard-interface/images/11.png)

 You can use the buttons on the top-right corner to limit the results with these filters:

-- **Individual Type**: All individuals (default), known individuals, and anonymous individuals.
+**Individual Type**: All individuals (default), known individuals, and anonymous individuals.

-- **Date Range**: Last 7 days, last 28 days, last 30 days (default), and last 90 days.
+**Date Range**: Last 7 days, last 28 days, last 30 days (default), and last 90 days.

 The data displayed depends on the type of asset: